Houston Rhinoplasty Surgeon

 Dr. Funk does not use packing after rhinoplasty or nose surgery.
 Packing can lead to unnecessary discomfort and pain.
 Dr. Funk feels that by using careful surgical technique along with controlling the blood pressure and heart rate effectively, packing can be avoided in almost all cases.

 Many plastic surgery procedures will require repeat surgeries in the future.
 A facelift does not stop the aging process and will last 10-15 years.
 Another facelift will likely be needed at that point.
 Breast augmentation may require implant exchange every 10 years.
 However, the results of a rhinoplasty are permanent.
 Once the swelling has completely subsided, the grafts that are placed and scarring that has occurred will be subject to the effects of aging and gravity like the rest of the face and body.
-Unless you are unahppy with your result and are desiring revision rhinoplasty, repeat nose surgery is quite rare after a successfull primary rhinoplasty.
+Unless you are unahppy with your result and are desiring revision rhinoplasty, repeat nose surgery is quite rare after a successful primary rhinoplasty.

 Dr. Funk's prides himself on creating a natural appearing nose after nose surgery.
 One that fits your face and blends in easily with your face allowing attention to be drawn to your eyes, hair, and lips.
 A nose can distract attention away from these features when it is a crooked nose, has a hump, AND if it looks operated.
 The last thing you want is someone looking at you and the first thing they think is "nose job!".